CharlesSanfiorenzo/Bioinformatics/MEP/README.md

   <img src="https://github.com/CharlesSanfiorenzo/Bioinformatics/blob/master/MEP/doc/images/TransEff.png?raw=true">
 </p>

 The retention value (r) is defined to be 0.30 by default.
+-R dictates the type of regulation that is being studied (i.e. up or down).
+The formulas above reflect downregulation.
+For up regulation studies, the efficiency ratio is calculated using the Experimental/Treated data sets as the denominator.

 ```python TranslationEfficiency.py -T <FPKMTable> -f <fastafile> [optional: -r <retention value> -R <regulation type (default:down)> ] > MotifsNoRef.fa```